 How should I prepare for my visit?

 You do not need a full bladder for this visit.
-We do recommend you do drink plenty of water for several days prior to your appointment.
+We do recommend you do drink plenty of water for several days or weeks prior to your appointment.
 About 6 to 8 glasses each day for 4 to 5 days before your visit helps the sound waves to travel through your body to baby.
 This greatly improves the chances of getting clearer pictures.
 You can also have a glass of juice or light snack 10 minutes prior to your appointment, which will get your little one awake and moving.
 Also, please wear comfortable clothing with easy access to your belly.

 How can I be sure to get the best 3D/4D pictures?

-The best thing you can do is come to your appointment well hydrated.
+The best thing you can do is come to your appointment Well Hydrated.
 Also, have something to eat or drink before you come to see us.
 A little sugar or caffeine if your diet allows, works great to get baby moving.
 A moving baby gives us much better pictures/video than a sleeping baby.

 There are many things out of the Sonographer's and your control.
 We cannot control your baby’s position, the position of the placenta and amount of amniotic fluid.